sijms/go-ora/README.md

       always ensure that you get latest release
     - See examples for more help
 ```
+### version 2.6.14: Add Support for Named Parameters
+* to switch on named parameter mode simply pass all
+your parameter to `Query` or `Exec` as `sql.Named("name", Value)`
+* if one of the parameter doesn't contain **name** the driver automatically switch to
+positional mode
+* parameter name in sql will be for example `:pr1`
+and its value will be `sql.Named("pr1", 1)`
+* when using named parameters the order of the parameters is not important as
+the driver will re-arrange the parameter according to declaration in
+sql text
+* See `examples/named pars/main.go` for example code
 ### version 2.6.12: Add Client Charset option
 * this option will allow controlling string encoding and decoding at client level
 * so using this option you can define a charset for the client that is different from the server